kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

 ~~~~~~~~~~~~~~

 1. Open System Settings
+2. Left-click 'Appearance'
-2. Left-click 'Plasma Style'
+3. Left-click 'Plasma Style'
-3. Now choose from the list of installed themes
+4. Now choose from the list of installed themes
-4. Pick from the default choices that are installed
+5. Pick from the default choices that are installed

 - Left-click the 'Get New Plasma Styles...' button for more choices